avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 * Watch a `video giving an overview of cholera, its spread and history by Médecins Sans Frontières (MSF)`_ (15 minutes).
 * Watch this `short video on how Médecins Sans Frontières (MSF) responds to a cholera outbreak`_ (3 minutes).
-* Watch this `short video tour of a Médecins Sans Frontières (MSF) cholera treatment centre in Nigeria`_ (4 minutes).
+* Watch this `short video tour of a Médecins Sans Frontières (MSF) cholera treatment centre in Nigeria in 2022`_ (4 minutes).
-* What this `short video on what is cholera and how it is treated by Médecins Sans Frontières (MSF)`_  (3 minutes).
+* What this `interview in 2021 with Dr Firdausi Qadri, a leading cholera researcher who works in the International Centre for Diarrhoeal Disease and Research, Bangladesh (ICDDR,B)`_  (24 minutes).

-.. _video on cholera by Médecins Sans Frontières (MSF): https://www.youtube.com/watch?v=TzPXP1_eUzw
+.. _video giving an overview of cholera, its spread and history by Médecins Sans Frontières (MSF): https://www.youtube.com/watch?v=TzPXP1_eUzw

 .. _short video on how Médecins Sans Frontières (MSF) responds to a cholera outbreak: https://www.youtube.com/watch?v=VNbU98fetGo

-.. _short video tour of a Médecins Sans Frontières (MSF)  cholera treatment centre in Nigeria: https://www.youtube.com/watch?v=Gwc1lP_7riI
+.. _short video tour of a Médecins Sans Frontières (MSF)  cholera treatment centre in Nigeria in 2022: https://www.youtube.com/watch?v=Gwc1lP_7riI

-.. _short video on what is cholera and how it is treated by Médecins Sans Frontières (MSF): https://www.youtube.com/watch?v=OV0rk_sDilw
+.. _interview in 2021 with Dr Firdausi Qadri, a leading cholera researcher who works in the International Centre for Diarrhoeal Disease and Research, Bangladesh (ICDDR,B): https://www.youtube.com/watch?v=AmuXQzZW58M

 Epidemic and Non-epidemic Lineages of *Vibrio cholerae* and their Geographic Distribution
 -----------------------------------------------------------------------------------------